Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the

 The reason why a small amount of acesulfame K was found in tap water is due to its stability.
-Most of the chemical survives wastewater treatment.
+Some of the chemical survives wastewater treatment.
 It has been found in groundwater and enters tap water, although not in sufficient quantities to make the water taste sweet.

 Lest readers get the impression that only Canadians like to pee in pools, it should be noted that peeing in swimming pools is common in elite U.S. swimmers, as mentioned in the video below.

 Elite U.S. Swimmers Pee in the Pool

 Urine contains nitrogenous waste products, including urea, uric acid, ammonia, and creatinine.
 It has been known for some time that these react with chlorine-based disinfectants in pool water to form disinfection by-products, or DBPs.
 Bromine, ozone, and ultraviolet radiation are also used to disinfect the water, either on their own or in combination with another technique.
 This can cause the production of other by-products.
 This article discusses the effects of chlorine-based disinfectants, which are the most common type at the moment.